• Reading

 Kid Friendly Resources about Breast Cancer Awareness

 Resources for getting our kids involved with breast cancer awareness month.
-Teachers, friends, grandparents, aunts and moms surround our child and until we find a cure at times your child may need to understand more about breast cancer and how to support their loved ones.
+Teachers, friends, grandparents, aunts, and moms surround our children in their daily lives.
+Until we find a cure at times your child may need to understand more about breast cancer and how to support their loved ones.

 Here are some breast cancer awareness for children resources to help you talk with your child.